With the incredible technology that is offered by musical instrument manufacturers comes the need for optimal connectivity of all these devices.

 What Is The 4 Cable Method?

-The 4 cable method (4CM) allows a musician to properly connect effects pedals and processors to an amplifier in order to obtain optimal performance.
+The 4 cable method (4CM) allows a player to properly connect effects pedals and processors before or after a preamp in order to obtain optimal performance.

-Some effects work best after an amplifier pre-amp, while others work best before a pre-amp depending on how much distortion is produced.
+Some effects work best after a pre-amp, while others work best before depending on how much distortion is produced.

 By using 4 guitar cables to perform this particular arrangement, you will achieve the best tone possible from your equipment.